Devesh-Daku/Devesh-Daku/README.md

 - 👋 Hi, I’m @Devesh-Daku
 - 👀 I’m interested in learninng stuff related software development
-- 🌱 I’m currently learning programming language c
+- 🌱 I’m currently learning programming language c++
 - 💞️ I’m looking to collaborate on any c related open source project
 - 📫 How to reach me https://www.linkedin.com/in/devesh-suthar-ab33a9207